As I’ve mentioned in the past, breakfast is not my strong suite.

 SO – anyone want to chat about the pancakes?

-They are made up of oatmeal, egg whites, and cottage cheese SO instead of eating a big plate of refined flour and sugar you get to eat a big plate of lean protein and complex carb.
+They are made up of oatmeal, egg whites, and cottage cheese, so instead of eating a big plate of refined flour and sugar you get to eat a big plate of lean protein and complex carbs.

 What I do is add a few tablespoons of agave and a half a cup of blueberries to give it just the the right amount of that “sweet-yum-factor”.